laibaali500/breakout-game/README.md

 *A simple rendition of the classic Breakout game.*

 ## What does this project do?
 This project uses an Object-Oriented Approach to recreate this popular arcade game in PyGame.
+OOP is especially useful as different sprites such as the tiles, the ball, and the paddle can be represented with objects.
+It also allowed me to inherit from PyGame’s base ‘Sprite’ class to utilise its methods and be able to add objects to sprite groups later on.
+This approach also facilitated development and testing as each class is mostly self-contained.
+Finally, it makes the code more maintainable because each sprite can be adapted simply by adjusting the attributes and methods in its class.

 Overview of each code file:
 - 'main.py': contains the PyGame event loop.